Monday, November 23, 2009

 today: fika with amanda and a walk in gorgeous weather, a delicious cheese purchase to be enjoyed shortly, sewing at home with pinky leon, and tonight botanical illustration class. a good day.

-these three women who opened their own green fabric screenprinting biz.
+feeling inspired by these three women who opened their own green fabric screenprinting biz.

 also by wonder wonder wares